Heijunka, a Lean Manufacturing Tool to Level Production Variations

-Heijunka is a Japanese term meaning levelling, making customers production smooth, reducing differences by smoothing and planning the activity.
-It is a Lean Manufacturing tool and is used to implement the JIT method, just in time.
-Thus it participates in the TPS, Toyota Production System.
+Heijunka is a Japanese term meaning levelling, which results in a smoother production flow.
+Production leveling is a production planning method that impacts the efficiency of your operations.
+It is a Lean Manufacturing tool and is used to implement the JIT method, just-in-time.
+Thus it participates in the TPS (Toyota Production System).

-The principle of smoothing is based on the planning in time of production according to an average quantity to be produced.
-This quantity is calculated in advance to establish some routine, a simple and repetitive process by producing the same quantity of product each day.
-Thus a kind of average rhythm, stability of production is launched.
-In order to reduce possible variations in the management of customer orders, production volume, finished product storage and costs.
+The principle of smoothing is based on planning time of production according to an average quantity to be produced.
+This quantity is calculated in advance to establish a repetitive process that produces the same quantity of product each day.
+Thus creating an average rhythm of production in order to reduce possible variations in the management of customer orders, production volume, finished product storage and costs.

-However, it is not possible for all manufacturers to produce the same quantity of products every day because they have several ranges, several types of products.
-This implies a different production line, a different assembly time.
+However, it is not possible for all manufacturers to produce the same quantity of products every day because they have several ranges and/or types of products.
+This implies a different production or assembly time.
 This is why this smoothing technique exists for each type of product.
-As a result, delivery times, costs will be reduced and quality increased.
+As a result, delivery times and costs will be reduced while increasing quality.
 Quality, cost and lead time factors are therefore improved, which represents the fundamentals of Lean Manufacturing.

-Take a factory that manufactures 3 types of products in different volumes, quantities.
-Here is the representation of the 3 products, one for a different color.
+Take a factory that manufactures 3 types of products in different volumes and/or quantities.
+Here is the representation of the 3 products with a different color for each.
 Now imagine the average monthly number of orders for each product line.

 - The company manufactures 1 product per hour, with 7 hours of work in a day.

-- It is open 5 days a week, 20 days for one month.
+- The company is open 5 days a week, 20 days for one month.

-Without Heijunka, the company will mass produce and chain the most consumed products ending with the least consumed products.
-This avoids the need to change series and moulds between each product to minimize time wasted.
-This is what it looks like:
+Without Heijunka, the company will first mass produce and chain the most consumed products and end by producing the least consumed products.
+This avoids the need to change series and molds between each product to minimize time wasted.
+Below is what production looks like when Heijunka is implemented.

-Now, let us imagine, with this operation, that the company receives an order from a customer at the beginning of the month, wishing the 3 products.
-We'll have to wait until the end of the month to deliver the client.
+Now, let us imagine that the company receives an order from a customer at the beginning of the month for 3 products.
+We'll have to wait until the end of the month to deliver that product to the client.
 This represents logistics and management costs of at least 20 working days.
-This duration is not acceptable either for the company or for the customer.
+This duration is not acceptable for the company or for the customer.

 The company may initially produce the following C products in small quantities.
-But the delivery time will always be as long from the time the sales order is placed in the middle of the month and the C products have been consumed.
-So there can be an improvement of a few days of delivery but it is still not optimal.
+But the delivery time will always remain the same from the time the sales order is placed in the middle of the month to when the C products have been consumed.
+There can be an improvement of a few days for delivery but it is still not optimal.

 The Heijunka method therefore offers the best improvement in terms of flows.
 To begin with, the production must be distributed in a repetitive, rhythmic manner.
 Let's take the week as a mesh.
 The mesh represents the base, the base, the plane that we will repeat.

-- Create 20.5 products is impossible.
-So we round up.
-By looking to always arrive at the same quantity per week, 35 for our example.
+- However manufacturing 20,5 products is impossible.
+So we round up to always arrive at the same quantity per week (35 in our example).

-- Finally as we rounded, we will miss products for the range rounded down and one on more for the range rounded up.
-Thus a levelling will be done on this last week.
+- Finally as we rounded, we will miss products for the range rounded down and one or more for the range rounded up.
+Thus a levelling will be carried out on the last week.

-According to the Heijunka, the company with its 3 product categories will have the following manufacturing schedule.
-The Kanban method can facilitate the production volume in order to respect the smoothing, the created rhythm.
+According to Heijunka, the company with its 3 product categories will have the following manufacturing schedule.
+The Kanban method can facilitate the production volume in order to respect the created rhythm.

-Thus with this method, delivery times are reduced to a minimum, 3 days can be enough for the sales order to be delivered.
-The performance of the Heijunka can be verified by Takt Time.
+With this method, delivery times are reduced to a minimum of 3 days for the sales order to be delivered.
+The performance of Heijunka can be verified by Takt Time.